AnuragHMS/personal-website/README.md

     - [ ] About
     - [ ] Contact

     ### About
     - Add introduction to self page
-- Add destinations on page to explain more about carousel items
+    - Add destinations on page to explain - - More about carousel items

 ## Technologies Used:
 - Node